-What are the Samsung Galaxy Buds Pro like?
+What is it like to use the Samsung Galaxy Buds Pro?

-These true wireless earbuds offer a lot of the same features you’d expect from the more premium side of the market.
-The Galaxy Buds Pro bring the active noise cancelling first introduced by the Galaxy Buds Live, and because they seal the ears this time, it actually works well.
+These wireless earbuds offer many of the same features you’d expect from the more premium side of the market.
+The Galaxy Buds Pro brings the active noise canceling (ANC) first introduced by the Galaxy Buds Live, and this design seals to the ears this time, it works.
 Establishing a decent seal is pretty easy—especially with the various included silicone ear tips.

 Once you find the right size of rubber tips, these earbuds fit securely, and you shouldn’t struggle with them falling out during a commute.
-Similarly, the Galaxy Buds Pro feel just as secure while exercising, though long distance runners may put that to the test with excessive jostling.
-Speaking of exercise, these are also IPX7 rated for sweat resistance, so they’ll hold up to just about whatever you can throw at it in the gym.
+Similarly, the buds feel just as secure while exercising, though long-distance runners may put that to the test with excessive jostling.
+Speaking of exercise, these are also IPX7 rated for sweat resistance, so they’ll hold up to just about whatever you can throw at it.

 How do you control the Samsung Galaxy Buds Pro?

-The Samsung Galaxy Buds Pro feature touch-sensitive panels on the sides that cover the typical range of playback controls.
-Tapping either earbud once starts or stops the music you’re playing, double tapping skips a song, and triple tapping goes back.
+Each Samsung Galaxy Buds Pro earbud features a touch-sensitive panel on the side that covers the typical range of playback controls.
+Tapping either earbud once starts or stops the music you’re playing, double-tapping skips a song, and triple tapping goes back.
 By default, you can raise and lower the volume by tapping and holding the right and left earbuds respectively, but you can change that feature in the Samsung Wearable app.
 The also lets you shut off touch controls entirely, if that’s something you want.

 It all works pretty smoothly.
 I have yet to run into any issues with touch detection.
-In fact, the controls are maybe a little too sensitive.
-Almost every time I adjust the Samsung Galaxy Buds Pro—whether that’s taking them out, putting them in, or just wiggling them a bit to get the fit right—the earbuds react by either pausing what I’m listening to, or playing music over whatever I’m doing.
+The controls are maybe a little too sensitive.
+Almost every time I adjust the Samsung Galaxy Buds Pro—whether taking them out, putting them in, or just wiggling them a bit to get the fit right—the earbuds react by pausing what I’m listening to, or playing music over whatever I’m doing.

-Most of the time, it’s not really a big deal, but these earbuds react a little oddly when your device has more than one media source open or suspended at once.
+Most of the time, it’s not a big deal, but these earbuds react oddly when your device has more than one media source open or suspended at once.
 Tapping or nudging the earbuds while watching Youtube does nothing, but tapping while watching videos on less popular apps like Dropout will trigger music from Spotify to play over the video.
-Obviously, this isn’t something tons of people will run into, but don’t be surprised if a rogue tap sends music blaring into your ears over whatever else you’re listening to.
+This isn’t something many people will run into, but don’t be surprised if a rogue tap sends music blaring into your ears over whatever else you’re listening to.

-How do you connect the Samsung Galaxy Buds Pro?
+How does the Samsung Galaxy Buds Pro connect?

-The Samsung Galaxy Buds Pro use Bluetooth 5.0, and support three Bluetooth codecs: SBC, AAC, and the Samsung Scalable Codec.
+The Samsung Galaxy Buds Pro uses Bluetooth 5.0, and supports three Bluetooth codecs: SBC, AAC, and the Samsung Scalable Codec.
 Samsung’s proprietary codec effectively functions like aptX adaptive, and constantly adjusts the transfer rate.
-This codec makes adjustments to improve both audio quality and connection stability, so it should keep things sounding as good as possible all time. iPhone users can enjoy consistent high-quality audio over the AAC Bluetooth codec, too.
+This codec makes adjustments to improve audio quality and connection stability, so it should keep things sounding as good as possible. iPhone users can also enjoy consistent high-quality audio over the AAC Bluetooth codec.

 Just like the Samsung Galaxy Buds Live, and the Samsung Galaxy Bud Plus before them, the Galaxy Buds Pro can be used in mono mode with either earbud.
 This is a great feature for anyone who lives with a hearing impairment.

-On its website, Samsung claims these earbuds will last up to 5 hours on a single charge, with about 13 hours of additional charge in the case, and in our testing we found that wasn’t far off.
-At a consistent output of ~75 dB, the Samsung Galaxy Buds Pro can last up to 4 hours, 48 minutes with ANC turned on, which is pretty close to the estimate.
+On its website, Samsung claims these earbuds will last up to 5 hours on a single charge, with about 13 hours of additional charge in the case, and in our testing, we found that wasn’t far off.
+After playing music constantly, peaking at 75dB(SPL), the Samsung Galaxy Buds Pro can last up to 4 hours, 48 minutes with ANC turned on.
 The case also definitely has enough juice for a few charge cycles.

-How do the Samsung Galaxy Buds Pro sound?
+How does the Samsung Galaxy Buds Pro sound?

-The Samsung Galaxy Buds Pro offer very accurate audio output.
+The Samsung Galaxy Buds Pro offers very good audio output.
 There’s a notable boost in bass range sound, and a spike in the very high range, but otherwise everything should sound pretty much like it’s supposed to.
-For the most part, a frequency response like this means music should sound great pretty much all the time.
-Every now and then, you may notice particularly bass-heavy tracks make some vocals a little less clear because of auditory masking.
+Mostly, a frequency response like this means music should sound great pretty much all the time.
+Now and then, you may notice particularly bass-heavy tracks make some vocals a little less clear.
 However, that kind of bass boost is pretty well within the norm for more consumer-friendly headphones, so you’ll probably only notice it when bass comes through with a bit more oomph.